hesselvoo/SSA/README.md

 It is all based upon IOTA-MAMchannels on the chrysalis-testnet.
 To be replaced with IOTA-Streams before final deployment.

-> (the code can ALWAYS use some refactoring/cleanup -it's a PoC- so PR's are welcome)
+> (this code is a startingpoint and can ALWAYS use some refactoring/cleanup -it's a PoC- so PR's are welcome)

 (c) Adri Wischmann 2021